missing-user/bdistrib/README.md

 When it matters: always
 Description: Number of grid points in the toroidal direction (per period) on the plasma surface

-Parameter: surface_option_current
+Parameter: surface_option_outer
 Type: int
 Default: 0
 When it matters: always
 Description:
- 0 - The current surface will be a torus.
+ 0 - The outer surface will be a torus.
 The major radius will be Rmajor_p from the wout file.
-     The minor radius will be a_current.
+     The minor radius will be a_outer.
- 1 - Same as option 0, except the major radius will be R_current.
+ 1 - Same as option 0, except the major radius will be R_outer.
- 2 - The current surface will computing by expanding the plasma LCFS uniformly by a distance separation_current.
+ 2 - The outer surface will computing by expanding the plasma LCFS uniformly by a distance separation_outer.